Why it’s Best to Get a Specialist Lawyer for Sex Offences

 Trust in Experience

-Doogue + George criminal defence lawyers are specialist sexual offence lawyers with decades of experience preparing defences in this area.
+Doogue + George criminal defence lawyers are specialist sexual offence lawyers with decades of experience preparing defences in this area and defending sex offences.

 Our lawyers have secured many wins against accusations of rape and sexual assault, including hundreds of committal and jury trials.